nativejdb/nativejdb/DEVELOPMENT.md

 # Development

-This document explains how to setup a development environment so you can get started [contributing](./CONTRIBUTING.md) to `NativeJDB`.
+This document explains how to set up a development environment, so you can get started [contributing](./CONTRIBUTING.md) to `NativeJDB`.

 ## Getting started